 Legislation is in place to protect you from harm in various circumstances.
 This includes when you are working or visiting a public place.

-While you are working, you are protected by the Health and Safety at Work etc. Act 1974 (HASWA), which means that your employer must take reasonable steps to prevent your exposure to harm in the workplace.
+While you are working, you are protected by the Health and Safety at Work etc. Act 1974 (HASAWA).
+This act means that your employer must take reasonable steps to protect your health, well-being, and safety.
 The Health and Safety Executive (HSE) is the public body responsible for regulating and providing guidance on health and safety in the workplace.

-Additionally, while in a public space, the Occupier’s Liability Act 1957 means that businesses must take necessary steps to ensure the reasonable safety of those visiting.
+Additionally, the Occupiers’ Liability Act 1957 requires businesses to take necessary steps to ensure the reasonable safety of those visiting a public space.
 For example, an organisation must put up a wet floor sign to prevent people from slipping over and falling.

-When suing a business, you must be able to prove that:
+When suing a business, you must prove that:

-- A business owed you a duty of care (as per the legislation in place)
+- A business had a duty of care towards you (as per the legislation in place)

-- They failed to fulfil their duty to you
+- There was a failure to fulfil this duty to you

 If you are still unsure how to sue a business, you can contact one of our advisors.
 They can establish whether you are eligible and find out whether one of our No Win No Fee solicitors can represent you going forward.